-1.4 Special powers of the Italian State (so-called golden power)
+1.5 Special powers of the Italian State (golden power)

-Based on its business, the Company is subject to Decree-Law No. 21 of 15 March 2012 ("Decree-Law No. 21/2012"), converted, with amendments, by Italian Law No. 56 of 11 May 2012 ("Italian Law 56/2012"), as amended, on the State's special powers over corporate structures and activities of strategic importance (so-called golden power legislation).
+Based on its business, the Company is subject to Decree-Law No. 21 of 15 March 2012 ("Decree-Law No. 21/2012"), converted, with amendments, by Italian Law No. 56 of 11 May 2012 ("Italian Law 56/2012"), as amended, on the State's special powers concerning the company structures and activities of strategic importance (golden power regulation).

-The fundamental rule is art.
-1 of Decree-Law No. 21/2012 which provides that, for companies engaged in "activities of strategic importance for the national defence and security system", in the event of a serious threat to essential national defence and security interests and irrespective of any relevant provisions in the Company's By-laws, the Italian State may:
+As provided for by art.
+1 of Decree-Law No. 21/2012, for companies engaged in "activities of strategic importance for the national defence and security system", in the event of a serious threat to essential national defence and security interests and irrespective of any relevant provisions in the Company's By-laws8, the Italian State may: